osaario/react-good-form/README.md

 ## Removes boilerplate

-Good form automatically detects `value` props and emits `onChange` events.
+*Good Form* automatically detects `value` props and emits `onChange` events.
 It also automatically converts values from `NumberInput` fields to numbers.

 ```JSX
 import React from "react"